tremendous-rewards/seo-interview/README.md

 }
 ```

-Grab this list, store it in either our Postgres or Redis database, and then server side render (using a framework of your choice) the SEO hierarchy into HTML pages (no CSS styling required).
+Grab this list, store it in either our Postgres or Redis database, and then render (using a framework of your choice) the SEO hierarchy into HTML pages (no CSS styling required).